turbonemesis/constitution/CONSTITUTION.md

 # Constitution

 ## Preamble
-We the Developers of {CompanyName}, in order to form a more perfect Codebase, establish software conventions across teams, insure domestic Tranquility, provide for common cyber defense, promote the general Welfare, and secure the blessings of scalability for ourselves and our end-users, do ordain and establish this Constitution for {CompanyName}.
+We the Developers of {CompanyName}, in order to form a more perfect Codebase, establish Software Conventions across teams, insure employee Tranquility, provide for common Cyber Defense, promote the general Welfare, and secure the blessings of Scalability for ourselves and our End-users, do ordain and establish this Constitution for {CompanyName}.

 ### Article I - Name